-Our mission is to create Quiet Schools, which are characterized by an inclusive culture in which everyone is recognized for their potential to learn and lead in authentic ways.
+Our mission is to create Quiet Schools, which are characterized by temperament-inclusive cultures in which everyone is recognized for their potential to learn and lead in authentic ways.

-We partner with schools to train Quiet Ambassadors to serve as experts in introversion/extroversion and work with their colleagues to:
+We partner with schools to train Quiet Ambassadors to serve as experts in temperament diversity and work with their colleagues to:

-Our yearlong comprehensive training and support of one or more Quiet Ambassadors from your school includes in-person and online workshops, individual and team coaching sessions, and a treasure trove of online resources (100+ tools and strategies).
+Our training and support of Quiet Ambassadors from your school includes an in-person professional development workshop, individual/team virtual coaching sessions, and a treasure trove of online resources (100+ tools and strategies).
 Parenting and student workshops are also available.

-Susan Cain, whose work has been deemed by educators as “salient, timely, and crucial,” typically kicks off each Quiet Schools Institute with a keynote about the Quiet Revolution in education, which is followed by a multiple-day design thinking workshop that promises to be engaging and enlightening.
+Susan Cain, whose work has been deemed by educators as “salient, timely, and crucial,” kicked off the inaugural Quiet Schools Institute in June 2016 with a keynote about the Quiet Revolution in education, which was followed by a two-day design thinking-inspired workshop for educators.